 - All participants should wear comfortable closed-toed shoes.
 High-heel shoes are not advised.
 To access many vendor sites, you will be required to walk on unpaved (dirt or gravel) surfaces.
 Your itinerary may include tours of farms, dairy facilities, and/or commercial food, wine, or beer making facilities where closed-toed shoes are strongly recommended.

 - Generally speaking, there is not a strict dress code for most restaurants, wineries, and craft breweries in Baja California.
 However, Mexican culture and general decorum suggests that people entering such facilities should dress respectfully.
 Participants should dress with comfort and function in mind.
 Dressing in easily-removable layers is recommended.
 Daytime temperatures in Baja California regularly go above 85-degrees Fahrenheit, while nighttime temperatures may dip into the 50s.
 Participants are encouraged to check the weather forecast the day before their tour or workshop to ensure they are dressed appropriately for the conditions.

-- Culinary workshop participants are required to wear rubber-soled closed-toed shoes, long pants, and avoid wearing overly loose or flowing garments.
+- Culinary workshop participants (this requirement does not apply to normal tour participants) are required to wear rubber-soled closed-toed shoes, long pants, and avoid wearing overly loose or flowing garments.
 Shorts, skirts, dresses, and other garments that leave the legs or feet exposed are not allowed for culinary workshops.
 All garments should be made of natural fibers (no polyester, nylon, rayon, etc.).

 What to Bring